monktastic/blog/pages/redux/fear.md

 worldview is basically correct.
 Would it surprise you to learn that various famous science popularizers are known to be deeply unpersonable?
 This is not a dig at them (and I won't share any evidence here, out of respect).
-Taking your reality too literally also has profound psychological effects, though they are usually much more manageable (and socially acceptable) than schizophrenia.
+Taking your reality too literally has its own profound psychological effects, though they are usually much more manageable (and socially acceptable) than schizophrenia.

 There is a way to take your experience very *seriously*, yet not *literally*, but this can only be discovered through practice.